shashankkumar/CodeRunner/docs/DOCUMENTATION.md

            parameter (ie the problem id)
     -q ==> quiet mode ie do not print output on screen -r ==> Run CodeRunner for just one epoch.
     -s ==> Specifying Sleep Interval after each epoch.
-It has to be followed by additional(required) parameter (ie sleep-inteval in seconds)
+It has to be followed by additional(required) parameter (ie sleep-interval in seconds)
     -t ==> Specifying pre-defined time-limit.
 It is used when we are evaluating a particular file only.
-It has to be followed by additional(       required) parameter (ie the time limit in seconds)
+It has to be followed by additional (required) parameter (ie the time limit in seconds)
     -v ==> For printing version related information.